anananlyjlyj/physics-FP-Uni-HD/F30 Stellar CCD Photometry/report/README.md

-# F61 Nuclear Magnetic Resonance
+# F30 Stellar CCD Photometry

 The following should be included in report: